Synopsis

 In Shanghai, danger wears many faces . . .

 1932, Shanghai.
-By day, Jingwen delivers bones for her grandmother, the exclusive surgeon to the most formidable gang in the city.
-By night, she dances at the Paramount, a lavish cabaret club, competing ruthlessly to charm the wealthy patrons.
+By day, Jingwen delivers bones for her grandmother, an exclusive surgeon who works for the most formidable gang in the city.
+By night, she dances at the Paramount, a lavish cabaret club, competing ruthlessly to charm its wealthy patrons.

-When mysterious attackers starts stealing dancers’ faces for the powerful elite, Jingwen fears she could be next.
-To protect herself and her fellow performers, Jingwen has no choice but to delve deeper into the city’s glittering underworld.
+Then mysterious attackers start to target the dancers, stealing the faces of their victims and selling them on to the powerful elite.
+Jingwen fears she could be next.
+To protect herself and her fellow performers, she has no choice but to delve deeper into the city’s glittering underworld.

-But in this treacherous realm of cutthroat businessmen, silver-limbed gangs and vengeful gods, Jingwen soon learns there are far more dangerous forces at play than she could have ever imagined . . .
+In this treacherous realm of cut-throat businessmen, silver-limbed gangsters and vengeful gods, Jingwen soon learns that she must become something far stranger and more dangerous than she ever imagined if she hopes to survive . . .

-'Decadent, dangerous, and addictive' — A. Y. Chao, author of Shanghai Immortal
+‘Decadent, dangerous and addictive’ – A. Y. Chao, Sunday Times bestselling author of Shanghai Immortal

 Darkly atmospheric and richly layered, Daughter of Calamity fuses the luxury of 1930s Shanghai, its criminal underbelly, and the powers of the gods themselves.
 This is a story that seeps into your imagination and persists to the very last pageAndrea Stewart, author of the Drowning Empire trilogy